vguedesv/jef-hackathon/README.md

 - NodeJS
 - NPM or Yarn
 - Basic knowledge in JS
-- Google Account and Dialogflow V2 Agent (if you look for V1, please use my [old repo](https://github.com/mishushakov/dialogflow-web))
+- Google Account and Dialogflow V2 Agent

 ## Get the dependencies